Soothing Sore Breasts from Breastfeeding

 Photos by Mandi McDougall Photography.
 Affiliate links are used in this post.

 When I was pregnant with Caleb I worried about all sorts of first time mom things that the planner in me couldn’t plan for.
 One of my worries was that I wasn’t going to be able to nurse my precious baby for one reason or another.
 I knew that nursing wasn’t the only way to feed and that my little one would be fed and happy regardless of how it happened but still I worried away.
 I was very thankful when he took to nursing like a pro and fattened up quickly.
 Now that Josiah’s here, breastfeeding has come easily again.
 My little man is chunking up and I, once again, joke with people about how my body produces half-and-half.
 Even though nursing comes easy for me, the first few weeks breastfeeding both my boys was horribly, ridiculously, unbelievably painful!
-I powered through it but I searched everywhere – online, with friends, in books – for tips to soothe my sore breastfeeding nipples.
+I powered through it but I searched everywhere – online, with friends, in books – for tips for soothing my sore breasts from breastfeeding.

 At the beginning of our their lives, every time either of my boys latched a pain would shoot through my breast, through my body, and made me want to rip my little man off myself.
 Within about ten seconds of suckling the pain would dissipate and nursing would be easy but those ten seconds, multiple times a day, seemed to stretch on far longer than they actually were.